yann-mueller/time_series_local_projections/README.md

-# time_series_local_projections
+# Time Series: Local Projections
-Code Introduction to Local Projections
+Thelocal projection framework offers a convenient way to directly estimate cumulative impulse response functions (IRF) with a model in differences in the background.